Michigan Senior Assistance Programs, Benefits, and Grants (2026)

 MI Choice Eligibility Requirements

-• Medical necessity: Must require nursing home level of care
+• Medical necessity: Must meet nursing-facility level of care (functional need is required)

 • Michigan residency required